Neural refractive index field: Unlocking the Potential of Background-oriented Schlieren Tomography in Volumetric Flow Visualization: Results

 \subsection{Experimental validation}

 The numerical validation presented above has confirmed the robustness of the NeRIF technique.
 Now, we provide an experimental demonstration of this approach.
 Our study focused on a turbulent premixed methane/air flame with an equivalence ratio of $\phi=1.2$.
-Within the reactor's central nozzle, depicted in Figure \ref{fig:setup}, the fuel-air mixture was ignited amidst a nitrogen co-flow.
-Utilizing the NeRIF technique, we reconstructed the temporal evolution of the three-dimensional density field, as illustrated in Figure \ref{fig:re-proj}(a).
+Within the reactor's central nozzle, depicted in Fig.~\ref{fig:setup}, the fuel-air mixture was ignited amidst a nitrogen co-flow.
+Utilizing the NeRIF technique, we reconstructed the temporal evolution of the three-dimensional density field, as illustrated in Fig.~\ref{fig:re-proj}(a).
 This reconstruction effectively circumvented the overlap of flame surface structures, enabling \emph{simultaneous} visualization of the flame front leading edge and the interface between the hot combustion products and the nitrogen co-flow.

 Given the absence of ground truth data for the direct comparison, we validated our reconstruction with an alternative approach.
 Out of the nine projections captured, eight were employed for the reconstruction process and one was saved for the validation.
-Figures \ref{fig:re-proj}(b-c) showcase a comparison between the 9-th measured projection and the re-projection simulated with the reconstructed refractive index field, in terms of metrics such as SSIM, PSNR, and CC.
+Fig.~\ref{fig:re-proj}(b-c) showcase a comparison between the 9th measured projection and the re-projection simulated with the reconstructed refractive index field, in terms of metrics such as SSIM, PSNR, and CC.
+In order to explain the quality of the reconstructed image, we introduced the PSNR(Peak Signal to Noise Ratio), and detailed information is provided in Appendix.~\ref{app:Metrics}.

 For eight angles employed in the reconstruction process, the PSNR consistently surpasses 30 when comparing the measured projections with their corresponding re-projections across different phantoms.
 Furthermore, the SSIM exceeds 0.95, and the CC stands above 0.99, demonstrating a remarkable level of fidelity in the reconstructed three-dimensional density field.
+Taking the 0ms flame as an example, in Fig.~\ref{fig:visualxy} we visualized the internal structure of the reconstructed flame, and we can find that the unburned low-temperature region of the flame is well reconstructed, and has a clear flame interface.
 We also provide a video demonstration of the reconstructed 3D density field from 0 to 400 ms, available in Movie 1.
 As a result, the reconstruction can be considered as a highly reliable algorithm and utilized for further investigations on the intricate mechanism of turbulent flames.
+We also provide videos of Three-dimensional visualization of flame profiles with higher turbulence in Movie 2 and Movie 3.